 The 10-year Treasury note yield finished the week of 9/23 at 3.69%, while the 30-year Treasury note yield finished the week at 3.61%.

 Mortgage Rates Continue to Rise

-Freddie Mac released its latest Primary Mortgage Market Survey on Thursday, January 20.
-Mortgage rates increased this week in response to a continued rise in inflation levels.
+Freddie Mac released its latest Primary Mortgage Market Survey on Thursday, September 22.
+Mortgage rates continued to increase for the week.

 This week, the 30-year fixed rate mortgage averaged 6.29%, up from last week's average of 6.02%.
 Last year at this time, the 30-year fixed rate mortgage averaged 2.88%.

 The 15-year fixed rate mortgage averaged 5.44% this week, up from 5.21% last week.
 During the same week last year, the 15-year fixed rate mortgage averaged 2.15%.